Dowwie/tutorials-rs/authz-rs/authz_x.md

 # Overview

-This project illustrates Permission-based authorization.
+This project teaches Rust concepts using Permission-based authorization as its case study.
 A Permission states what behavior can be performed in an application but not who can perform it.
 Permissions are modeled such that a developer may choose an appropriate level of detail (granularity) that suits the authorization policy governing a software application.
 For more information about permission-based authorization, read the [Yosai documentation about authorization](https://yosaiproject.github.io/yosai/authorization).

 Permission-based authorization is made possible through interaction with a Permission data type.
 A Permission type is evaluated and compared with another Permission type, determining whether one implies the other.
 Authorization is granted when the Permission(s) assigned to a user imply the Permission(s) that are required to perform a